-33. Fifteen Union Councillors elected proportionately from undergraduate and postgraduate Faculty constituencies,
+- 33. Fifteen Union Councillors elected proportionately from undergraduate and postgraduate Faculty constituencies, - 34.
+One Union Councillor elected by non-Faculty Students.

 The President shall review the allocation of Councillors annually to ensure that it remains representative of the proportions of students in each constituency.